OsbornePro/BTPS-SecPack/docs/index.rst

 **Suspicious Event Occurred**
-This alert was triggered from centralized logs using Windows Event Forwarding.
-System Update, when run on Lenovo computers as a standard user, will create a temp account, add it to the local administrators group and install missing updates.
+This alert is triggered using high priority centralized logs from Windows Event Forwarding that are imported into a SQL server.
+A System Update, when run on Lenovo computers as a standard user, will create a temp account, add it to the local administrators group and install missing updates.
 It then removes the created account from the local Administrators group and deletes the account.
-If this were an attacker trying to cover their tracks this would have caught it.
+If this were an attacker trying to cover their tracks this would catch it.

 .. image:: img/SuspiciousEventTriggered.png
     :scale: 100